Randon39/Power-Tool-Data-Processing/README.md

 # Power-Tool-Data-Processing
 This repository contains a modular Python workflow developed for processing laboratory measurement data of electric power tools.
 The pipeline loads raw datalogger .dat files, parses time-series data (current, voltage, power, work flag), and converts electrical current into mechanical torque using a linear electromechanical model obtained via regression during brake-dynamometer experiments.

+The code automatically:
+- Identifies active cutting intervals
+- removes invalid values
-The system automatically filters active cutting intervals, removes invalid values, generates clean torque traces sampled at 50 Hz, and exports them in both CSV (for MATLAB/Simulink integration) and Excel formats.
+- generates clean torque traces sampled at 50 Hz
+- exports them in both CSV (for MATLAB/Simulink integration) and Excel formats.

 The project is part of a broader effort to characterize material-dependent usage profiles and support synthetic signal generation for dynamic modelling of electromechanical systems.

 # DataLogger